Clarence Tillenius: Personal life and Career

+Expeditions

 During 1943 to 1945, Tillenius visited and became friends with famed painter Carl Rungius in his Banff studio and in New York City.
 He also met painter of birds Alan Brooks in Vernon, British Columbia, and traveled with the editor of the Country Guide on a 2000-mile trip through the Rockies and British Columbia and back and forth across the plains of Saskatchewan and Alberta.

 From 1948 to 1953, Tillenius observed a number of wolf-hunting expeditions in Kenora, Winnipeg and Sioux Lookout.
 Some of his wolf series was completed at this time.